python/devguide/getting-started/setup-building.rst

    package.
 You can safely remove it from the install list above and the Python build will use a bundled version.
 But we recommend using the system `libmpdec <https://www.bytereef.org/mpdecimal/doc/libmpdec/>`_ library.
-   Either built it from sources or install this package from https://deb.sury.org.
+   Either build it from sources or install this package from https://deb.sury.org.

 .. tab:: macOS